Sultanpur district: Demographics

 Sultanpur district (after bifurcation) had a population of 2,249,036.
+6.53% of the population lives in urban areas.
 Scheduled Castes made up 481,735 (21.42%) of the population.

 The 2011 Indian census used the old district boundaries, where Sultanpur district consisted of Amethi, Gauriganj, Jaisinghpur, Kadipur, Lambhua, Musafirkhana, and Sultanpur sub-districts (tehsils).
 When Amethi district was created, Amethi, Gauriganj, and Musafirkhana sub-districts were moved to Amethi district.
 The effect of this change is shown in the table below as "new boundaries" - it does not take account of Baldirai sub-district, which did not exist at the time of the 2011 census.

 Languages

 Hindi is the official language of the district with Urdu as additional official language.
-Languages spoken by the denizens of the district include Awadhi, a dialect in the Hindi continuum spoken by over 38 million people, mainly in the Awadh region.
+The language spoken by the denizens of the district is Awadhi, a dialect in the Hindi continuum spoken by over 38 million people in the Awadh region.

 At the time of the 2011 Census of India, 70.03% of the population in the district spoke Hindi, 25.38% Awadhi and 4.35% Urdu as their first language.